Macschrauber/Macschrauber-s-Rom-Dump/CLI tools installer.md

 ## this is optional if you want to use the additional options `test_nvram` provides
 ### `test_nvram` is used by the Dumper as well.

-This script installs the `test_nvram` shell script as a system wide available command along with the helper tools in `/usr/local/bin`
+This script installs the `test_nvram` shell script as a system-wide available command, along with the helper tools in `/usr/local/bin`
 You can just double click it, below is an example output of `install_test_nvram_cli_tool`.
 ```
  ~ % /Volumes/Macschrauber\'s\ CMP\ Rom\ Dump/Readme\ \&\ other\ tools/Installer\ for\ the\ CLI\ tools\ \(optional\)/install_test_nvram_cli_tool